yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Check the **I agree to the terms and conditions state above** checkbox on the page and click **Purchase**.

+**Note**: It could take up to 30 minutes to deploy the environment.

 ### Summary

 In this exercise, you deployed resilient web servers behind a load balancer, and a SQL Always-On Availability Group for database resiliency through an ARM template.
+Also you deployed resilient web tier with an external load balancer through an ARM template.

 ## Exercise 4: Configure SQL Server Managed Backup